zeviniciusbs0/modak-challenge/README.md

    - Generate new private key
    - Save as `credentials.json` in project root

 > ⚠️ **SECURITY WARNING**: Never commit Firebase configuration files (`google-services.json`, `GoogleService-Info.plist`, `credentials.json`) to version control.
 These files contain sensitive API keys and should remain local only.
-Use `firebase-config.example.json` as a reference for the required structure.

 ### EAS Configuration